 As with other cities in the region, the City of Houston was more diverse in 2017 than it was in 1990.
 In 2010, the City of Houston was no longer the most diverse city in the region.
-In 2010, Missouri City and Pearland were the region's most racially/ethnically diverse cities.8 Examining where residents are living is significant when assessing fair housing.
+In 2010, Missouri City and Pearland were the region's most racially/ethnically diverse cities.8 Examining where residents are living is significant when examining fair housing.
 Although Houston has become more diverse, there are still distinct separations between different racial and ethnic groups.
-A Rice University Professor, Michael Emerson recently completed an analysis and found that 1) The City of Houston is substantially more segregated than other areas of the region, 2) African American-Latino segregation in the region has declined most rapidly, 3) African Americans are most segregated where they represent the largest absolute and relative numbers.
-4) the smaller the percentage Anglo in an area, the greater their segregation from other groups, and 5) Asians live closest to Anglos, and continue to be significantly segregated from African Americans and Latinos.
+A Rice University Professor, Michael Emerson recently completed an analysis and found that 1) The City of Houston is substantially more segregated than other areas of the region, 2) African American-Latino segregation in the region has declined most rapidly, 3) African Americans are most segregated where they represent the largest absolute and relative numbers, 4) the smaller the percentage Anglo in an area, the greater their segregated from African Americans and Latinos.
 The following maps show generalized geographic representations of racial and Hispanic/Latino change throughout Houston and the region at different points in time beginning in 1990 to 2017.